architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 Excluding the above software, CEA installation requires approximately 13 GB of storage (depending on your existing Python library) and  1 hour of your time.

+.. note:: (*Experimental*) We have a script that can automate the process below.
+Just open a Terminal console and enter ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/architecture-building-systems/CityEnergyAnalyst/update-mac-installation/install/mac_installation.sh)"`` Continue on the next section to find out how to interact with CEA.

 #.
 Open GitHub Desktop from the start menu.
 #.
 Clone the CEA repository: